What Do I Do If Social Security Stops my Benefits Because I am a "Fleeing Felon"?

 what your rights are

-when you have to exercise your rights
+when you must exercise your rights

 If the SSA learned about the warrant by a computer match (fugitive felony alerts or paper notes from law enforcement pursuant to formal notification agreement), you will get 35 days' advance notice of the suspension.
-If the SSA learned about the warrant from another source (the newspaper, reports from neighbors or relatives, or law enforcement contacts), you will get 15 days' advance notice of the suspension.
+If the SSA learned about the warrant from another source (the newspaper, reports from neighbors or relatives, or law enforcement contacts), you will get fifteen days' advance notice of the suspension.

 If you do not protest during this due process period, the SSA will suspend your benefits.
 You may still protest the suspension of benefits.
 The SSA will only give your benefits back if you win your protest.

 SECOND, Address the Warrant.
 Look closely at your notice of suspension.
 It should say why the SSA is suspending your benefits.
 It should also tell you about the warrant.
 The notice should say:

 why it was issued

 If it does not, ask the SSA for this information.